sxmz/acchain_docs/acchain_http_interface_en.md

 }
 ```

-`attrs` represents the goods category name, and may be serval language, the first is the English, the second is the Chineses.
+`attrs` represents the goods category name, and may be serval language, the first is the English, the second is the Chinese.

 ## Appendix 1： Install 'Acchain-js' library